The Application Process

 Work Experience

-Work experience is something that can be really important in your application.
+Work experience is an important aspect of your application.
 Through reading about your work experience, we can assess whether you possess the reflection skills which will be essential to your role as a doctor.
 We would like your work experience to show that you understand what a career in Medicine involves - including its challenges - and to demonstrate your interest regardless of these challenges.

 Online resources can give you valuable insight into working in the healthcare sector and outline the wide range of careers and courses available.
-Sometimes, you can even undertake virtual calls or trainings that might help you understand clinical settings.
-We recommend you have a look at the following websites:
+Sometimes, you can even undertake virtual calls or training that might help you understand clinical settings.
+We recommend you have a look at the following websites for ideas and support:

-If you reach this step, congratulations, you will take part to our Multiple Mini Interviews.
-We have a dedicated MMI page that will tell you everything you need to know about MMIs and contains the most up-to-date information on how to prepare for them.
+Those who meet the UCAT cutoff score for the year in which they have applied will be invited to take part to our Multiple Mini Interviews (MMIs).
+MMIs are typically held throughout January and February.
+We have a dedicated MMI page that will tell you everything you need to know about MMIs and how to prepare for them.

 This is the stage at which we will communicate the outcome of your application.
-This will be communicated through UCAS, and by no means can we communicate it in other ways.
+This will be communicated only through UCAS.

 Offers